Rumpunzel/rpg-thingy/characters/talents/wilderness.md

 ### Mama Bear

-When preparing for a rest, add **1** die for each condition you and anyone resting with you have.
+When preparing for a rest, add **1** die for each wound you and anyone resting with you have.

 ### Tough as Nails

-Add **1** additional die when one of your conditions increases a difficulty for you or when an opponent uses one of your conditions against you.
+Add **1** additional die when one of your wounds increases a difficulty for you or when an opponent uses one of your wounds against you.

 ---